JulieHM/coralQuest/README.md

 yarn install
 ```

-Then run the development server type the following:
+Then, to run the development server type the following:

 ```bash
 npm run dev